 5. Ownership and Management Plan

 6. Operating Plan

 Section 1: Executive Summary

-The executive summary goes near the beginning of the plan but is written last.
-It should provide a short, concise and optimistic overview of your business that captures the reader's attention and gives them an interest in learning more about it.
+Place the executive summary near the beginning of the plan, but write it last.
+It should provide a short, concise, and optimistic overview of your business that captures the reader's attention and gives them an interest in learning more about it.
 The executive summary should be no more than two pages long, with brief summaries of other sections of the plan.

 Java Jake's Coffee House will be the go-to place for coffee lovers.
 We plan on serving the highest quality coffee and snacks in a trendy, comfortable atmosphere.
 Our convenient location and excellent customer service should build a steady repeat customer base.

-Owners Jack Valdez and partner Juanita Sanchez each have over a decade in the food service industry, including management experience.
+Owners Jack Valdez and partner Juanita Sanchez each have more than a decade in the food service industry, including management experience.

-In the immediate area our competition consists mainly of fast food vendors such as McDonald's and Dunkin Donuts.
-We plan on capturing the upper end of the local coffee market by serving gourmet, non-machine made coffee products at reasonable prices.
-Along with our superior atmosphere and great customer service, we intend to target the sophisticated coffee consumer.
+In the immediate area, our competition consists mainly of fast food vendors such as McDonald's and Dunkin.
+We plan on capturing the upper end of the local coffee market by serving gourmet, nonmachine-made coffee products at reasonable prices.
+Along with our superior atmosphere and great customer service, we intend to target sophisticated coffee consumers.

-The location we have selected has 2,000 square feet of space, room for an outdoor patio and requires a minimum of renovations.
-The space has been vacant for several months and the owner is motivated and has offered a four year lease with a fifth year free.
+The location we have selected has 2,000 square feet of space, room for an outdoor patio, and requires minimal renovations.
+The space has been vacant for several months and the owner is motivated and has offered a four-year lease with a fifth year free.

 We expect sales revenue to grow from $200,000 in the first year of operations to $250,000 by the end of the third year.
-To minimize operating expenses both of the principals will be onsite on a full time basis to reduce staffing costs, supervise and maintain quality control.
-We expect net profits to grow from $50,000 to $100,000 by year three. ***A bar chart can be added here***
+To minimize operating expenses, both of the principals will be onsite on a full-time basis to reduce staffing costs, supervise, and maintain quality control.
+We expect net profits to grow from $50,000 to $100,000 by year three.

 Section 2: Business/Industry Overview